TULiberalArts/Neuroscience/pages/next-stops.md

 - Division of Neurology, Children’s Hospital of Philadelphia
 - Department of Biomedical Science, Jefferson University

-Among various and diverse job landings, our alumni go on to forge successful careers as researchers, scientists, physicians, neuropsychologists, psychologists and therapists.
+Neuroscience is an interdisciplinary field that considers neural and brain function at multiple levels, making it excellent preparation for a range of professional careers in the health sciences.
+Our alumni go on to forge successful careers as researchers, scientists, physicians, neuropsychologists, psychologists and therapists.

 ## Make your Declaration